LDAP/docker-compose-artemis/README.md

 docker-compose up -d
 ```

 Docker-Compose downloads and builds the `ARTEMIS_VERSION` set in `.env`.
-Use `ARTEMIS_VERSION=develop` to build the most current commit.
-Not recommended.
+Use `ARTEMIS_VERSION=develop` to build the most current commit (only for development, testing).

 On startup the containers will create the directories and Artemis puts a default configuration into `ARTEMIS_CONFIG_DIR`.
 Adapt this configuration to your needs.
 A zipped example configuration for all containers can be requested via mail. (~300mb).
 Artemis may not start until the configuration is adapted properly.

+Follow the instructions [here](https://github.com/ls1intum/Artemis/blob/develop/docs/dev/setup/jenkins-gitlab.rst) to set up GitLab and Jenkins.

-As a starting point use:
+As a starting point for Artemis use:

 `application-artemis.yml:`
 ```YAML